ok-tmhr/neonavigation/trajectory_tracker/README.md

 * "use_time_optimal_control" (bool, default: True)
   > If true, time optimal control mode is used during turning in place.
 Otherwise, the same algorithm used for path tracking is used.
 * "time_optimal_control_future_gain" (double, default: 1.5)
   > A gain to look ahead to robot's angle used in time optimal control.
 This parameter is valid when "use_time_optimal_control" is true.
-  > A gain to look ahead to robot's angle used in time optimal control.
-This parameter is valid when "use_time_optimal_control" is true.
 * "k_ang_rotation" (double, default: 1.0)
   > "k_ang" value used during turning in place.
 This parameter is valid when "use_time_optimal_control" is false.